Important Information About This Complaints Policy and Procedure

 - If it has not been possible to complete the investigation within 28 days, the reasons why and the expected completion date

-The Appeals Panel will be responsible for ensuring that any redress or sanctions are applied and fulfilled.
+The Appeals Panel will be responsible for ensuring that any redress or sanctions are applied and fulfilled, and they will also inform all parties once they have been fulfilled.
 These may include:

 - A formal apology to the complainant

-- Suspension or termination of the person concerned from their work with FDAMH.
+- Suspension or termination of the person concerned from their work within FDAMH.

 Stage Four (Reporting)

-Because our Counselling Service is Recognised by COSCA (see below for details) the results of any complaints against the Counselling Service will be submitted to COSCA.
+Because our Counselling Service is Recognised by COSCA (see below for details) the results of any complaints against the Counselling Service will be submitted to COSCA immediately or within one month of the conclusion of the complaint process.
+COSCA will publish upheld complaints and their sanctions regarding COSCA Individual Members or Member organisations.

 Getting Further Support